RickZee/event-based-processing/README.md

 Add Debezium connector from `add-connector.sh`.

+Open Postgres UI (<http://localhost:8082/>, the password is `postgres`).

+Create a new connection to server `postgres`.

-Open Postgres UI (<http://localhost:8082/>) and create the table and data from `data/create-assessment-table.sql`.
+Open and create the table and data from `data/create-assessment-table.sql`.

 ## Let's try to use the following examples